prathimacode-hub/ML-ProjectKart/.github/pullrequest_template.md

 Closes: #[issue number that will be closed through this PR]

-### Describe the changes you've made
+### Describe the add-ons or changes you've made

-Give a clear description what modifications you have made
+Give a clear description of what have you added or modifications made

 ## Type of change